Aimar-Goni/AG_AIMedievalSim/README.md

         *   Developed `AMS_AICharacter` with basic skeletal structure, linking it to `AMS_AICharacterController`.
         *   Implemented `UInventoryComponent` for managing resources (`TMap<ResourceType, int32> Resources_`).
         *   Created `UMS_PawnStatComponent` to handle needs like hunger and thirst, with a timer for decay (`DecreaseStats`) and delegates for state changes (`OnStateChanged`).
-        *   Basic Behavior Tree and Blackboard setup, with `SelfActor` key.
+        *   Basic Behavior Tree and Blackboard setup, with `SelfActor` key (Epic Games, n.d.a).
     *   **Tools:** Visual Studio for C++, Unreal Engine editor for Blueprint/BT setup.

     ![IMAGE: AG_AIMedievalSim - Unreal Engine editor showing the two plugins in the project structure.](https://raw.githubusercontent.com/Aimar-Goni/AG_AIMedievalSim/main/Images/image-13.png)